Spyder-Academy/spyderacademy/content/education/OpeningRangeBreakout.md

 #### Recommended ORB Indicator

-If you use [TradingView](https://www.tradingview.com/gopro/?share_your_love=amitgandhinz), you can integrate one of the best (and free) [ORB indicator](https://www.tradingview.com/script/ZpONAzhm-ORB-with-Price-Targets/) directly into your charts, created by CashMoneyTrades.
+If you use [TradingView](https://www.tradingview.com/gopro/?share_your_love=amitgandhinz), you can integrate one of the best (and free) [ORB indicator](https://www.tradingview.com/script/ZpONAzhm-ORB-with-Price-Targets/) directly into your charts, created by our very own CashMoneyTrades.
 The ORB Indicator will automatically plot the high and low opening range lines (optionally shaded), and plot the Price Targets.

 Here are some examples of where ORB levels have played out beautifully.